Getting Started with Blender

 More Realistic Skin with Normal Maps

 Texture painting will not be enough for realistic skin.
 We need to create a high resolution surface and sculpt it with the fine skin detail.
 However, we are not going to use the high resolution surface directly (that would take forever to render).
 Instead, we'll cheat by mapping the high resolution surface normals to the low resolution mesh to perturb the light paths and make it appear as if we had the actual high res surface.
 The process is called normal baking, and while the realism breaks down at sharp viewing angles, it's still pretty good.
-See the tutorial Andrew Price Normal Baking Tutorial, and normal baking with cycles
+See How to Bake a Normal Map.
+These old tutorials are still worth looking at: Andrew Price Normal Baking Tutorial.
+KatsBits normal baking with cycles

 Instead of retopologizing a high resolution sculpted mesh to create a low resolution mesh, I went in the reverse direction by duplicating the low res mesh, and creating a hi res sculpted duplicate.